gvwilson/thirdbit/src/fiction/santas/index.md

 "Do they write the stories too?"

 Gran-Granna Tumbly shook her head firmly.
-"No, of course not.
-That's making, and making is elves' work."
+"Of course not,"
+she said flatly.
 She caught his eyes with hers, which were as clear as a deep mountain lake and only half a degree warmer.
+"That's making, and making is elves' work."

 *THUMP!*
-He jumped as something heavy hit the floor in the room overhead.
+Finner jumped as something heavy hit the floor in the room overhead.
 "What was that?"

 Gran-Granna picked up her cane and struggled to her feet.